-- 35) George made the following comment to Sarah, one of his co-workers: "Gene's recommendation to cut costs by eliminating travel to training seminars just shows he really isn't aware of how important training is.
-His lack of insight shows that people of his background aren't savvy enough to figure out the business world."
-George's comment is - A) observing a difference. - B) creating a distinction. - C) focusing on an artificial social barrier. - D) creating a false value for a particular background.
+- 36) George made the following comment to Sarah, one of his co-workers: "Gene's recommendation to cut costs by eliminating travel to training seminars just shows he really isn't aware of how important training is.
+His lack of insight is due to the fact he doesn't have a college degree."
+What is George's comment an example of? - A) Focusing on a difference - B) Creating a distinction - C) Focusing on an artificial social barrier - D) Creating a false value for a college degree

 Explanation: A) Incorrect.
-Differences are observable and can help us understand potential sources of misunderstanding.
-Distinctions are things that we create to form social barriers.
-This is actually an example of creating a distinction: a social barrier based on Gene's "background."
+Differences help us understand potential sources of misunderstanding, while distinctions create social barriers.
+This is actually an example of creating a distinction □ a social barrier between college-educated employees and those without college degrees.

 - B) Correct.
 A distinction is more than just being aware of a difference.
-It is creating a barrier between groups of people based on generalized (and usually unwarranted assumptions.
-In this case, George creates a social barrier around people of Gene's "background." - C) Incorrect.
+It is creating a barrier between groups of people based on generalized (and usually unwarranted) assumptions.
+In this case, George creates a social barrier between college-educated employees and those without college degrees. - C) Incorrect.
 The social barrier does not exist until George creates it.
-This is actually an example of creating a distinction, a social barrier, around people of Gene's "background." - D) Incorrect.
-This is actually an example of creating a distinction, a social barrier, around Gene's "background."
+This is actually an example of creating a distinction $\square$ a social barrier between college-educated employees and those without college degrees. - D) Incorrect.
+This is actually an example of creating a distinction $\square$ a social barrier between college-educated employees and those without college degrees.